Skip to content

 Running the Template Project

 If you just want to try out the demo scenes included in the template project in action, you can download and install a pre-built APK.
-The APKs a platform-specific and we currently only offer one for the Pico 4 headset.
-You can download it at this link:
+The APKs are platform-specific and we currently only offer them for the Pico 4 and Quest 3 headsets.

-To install it, simply open the link in the browser of your Pico 4 headset, download the file and open it.
+To install it, simply open the link in the headset's browser, download the file and open it.

 Building the Project